Leads: David Ng (host)

 This professional development workshop is currently paused due to COVID.
-We are hopeful that we'll be able to announce our 4th annual Game-Base STEM Hackathon!
-Like before, we’re looking for keen members of the teaching community to explore this innovative form of professional development with us.
+We are hopeful that we'll be able to announce our 4th annual Game-Base STEM Hackathon in the fall 2022!
+Like before, we're looking for keen members of the teaching community to explore this innovative form of professional development with us.

 Oh yeah, there’s also a side perk to this workshop – if you do come out, you’ll be eligible for a $50 mini grant, which you can use to continue crafting your designed game.
 As well, you’ll receive two complimentary Phylo decks – this one and this one.

 "Everything about the workshop was fantastic; organization, agenda, food, setting, people, instruction... top shelf work here."− Feedback from our 2016 Hackathon